-Famed landscape architect Frederick Law Olmsted said every city should have a large park for "unbending of the faculties."
-He designed some of America's most famous, beginning with New York City's Central Park and continuing with jewels in 30 other cities.
+Famed landscape architect Frederick Law Olmsted said every city should have a large park for the "unbending of the faculties."
+He designed some of America's most famous grounds, beginning with New York City's Central Park and continuing in 30 other cities.

 With that in mind, here's a look at some of the most notable urban parks across the country.
 Not all are as large as Olmsted might have liked, but they still offer respite from the hustle of the surrounding city.

 Related: Most Fun Cities in America